 Applicants seeking the MBA/MEM degree must be admitted to both the Business School and the College of Engineering.
 Admitted students are generally expected to have an undergraduate engineering degree and the equivalent of two or more years of full-time work experience.

 Applicants must also take the GMAT for admission to Michigan's Ross School of Business.
-The Graduate Record Examination (GRE) is highly recommended, but not required, for admission to the College of Engineering.
-The College of Engineering will use the GMAT score in lieu of the GRE when applying for the dual degree.
+The Graduate Record Examination (GRE) is required for admission to the Master of Engineering in Manufacturing program.
 Students who wish to be considered for financial aid must complete additional documents from the Ross Business School Admissions Office.